Yangzhou: Ancient China

-During the Spring and Autumn Period of the Zhou dynasty, the hegemon Fuchai of Wu constructed the Han or Hangou Canal (t 邗溝, s 邗沟, Hángōu) to improve his supply lines from his center of power around present-day Suzhou to the North China Plain, where he was engaged in an ongoing conflict with Qi.
+During the Spring and Autumn period of the Eastern Zhou dynasty, the hegemon Fuchai of Wu constructed the Han or Hangou Canal (t 邗溝, s 邗沟, Hángōu) to improve his supply lines from his center of power around present-day Suzhou to the North China Plain, where he was engaged in an ongoing conflict with Qi.
 Taking advantage of the many streams and lakes of the Jianghuai Plain, the canal connected the Yangtze River within present-day Yangzhou to the Huai River within present-day Huai'an by 486 BC.
 The next year, Fuchai established a fortress to protect the southern end of the new canal at Hancheng.
 Following the Chinese urban design principles of the time, it was constructed as a 3 li by 3 li square about 12 m above the water level on the Yangtze's northern bank, with the Han Canal forming a moat around the southern and eastern sides of the city.
 The town was intended to stall any possible counterattack from Qi down the canal, giving time to raise reinforcements from Suzhou and Wu's other lands in the Yangtze Delta.